 —Mark 13:5-8, NIV

-Jesus says that there will be a period of persecution after the destruction of the Temple
+Persecution will follow the destruction of the Temple

 The key is to cling to your faith no matter what.
 Your life is like a small boat being tossed about in a great storm, so naturally you get sea-sick.
 You have to ride out the storm, and the best way to get through that storm without falling overboard is to cling to the mast—Jesus Christ.

 Then you will be handed over to be persecuted and put to death, and you will be hated by all nations because of me.
 At that time many will turn away from the faith and will betray and hate each other, and many false prophets will appear and deceive many people.
 Because of the increase of wickedness, the love of most will grow cold, but he who stands firm to the end will be saved.
 And this gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come.)

 —Matthew 24:9-14, NIV

 You must be on your guard.
 You will be handed over to the local councils and flogged in the synagogues.
 On account of me you will stand before governors and kings as witnesses to them.
 And the gospel must first be preached to all nations.
 Whenever you are arrested and brought to trial, do not worry beforehand about what to say.
 Just say whatever is given you at the time, for it is not you speaking, but the Holy Spirit.

 Brother will betray brother to death, and a father his child.
 Children will rebel against their parents and have them put to death.
 All men will hate you because of me, but he who stands firm to the end will be saved.